privacypatterns/patterns/patterns/Informed-Secure-Passwords.md

 Given enough resources and time however, state of the art character lengths can be overcome.
 It is as such useful to change them more regularly than the time it would take to brute force them.
 Otherwise, the longer that a password remains unchanged, the more likely it is that the password has been compromised.

 Therefore a mechanism should also be provided to remind a user when it is time to start thinking of a new password.
-Based on how strong the original was this may more or less often.
+Based on how strong the original was this may be more or less often.
 [Unusual Activities](Unusual-Activities) may also justify a more frequent update.

 When verifying whether a user used the same password in a second field, to prevent mistypes, simply indicate whether the fields match with a recognizable affirmation.
 Typically this uses a green theme, and may use a check mark.